shakacode/react_on_rails/react_on_rails_pro/spec/loadable/README.md

 2. [React on Rails Pro Docs](https://github.com/shakacode/react_on_rails_pro/blob/master/docs/code-splitting-loadable-components.md)

 ## Why Change from React-Loadable & React-Hot-Loader?
-1. It's the official way as of March 2020 to use dyanamic code splitting with React.
+1. It's the official way as of March 2020 to use dynamic code splitting with React.
 2. react-loadable:
    1. Is not supported for recent versions of React and Webpack
    2. Required ugly code of `#if` from the webpack-conditional-loader

 ## Setup

+Before setup you need to run `yarn` in the root of the directory lib to install react_on_rails_pro-vm-renderer.
+Then go back to `spec/loadable` and continue:

 1. Run these commands.
 Ignore the warning on the db:setup.
 ```
 yarn